dmcrodrigues/Oceanic-Next-Xcode-Theme/README.md

 **Manually**

-1. Drag the theme to the Xcode's FontAndColorThemes folder (~/Library/Developer/Xcode/UserData/FontAndColorThemes)
+1. Drag the theme to the Xcode's FontAndColorThemes folder (~/Library/Developer/Xcode/UserData/FontAndColorThemes); you may need to create this folder
 2. Restart Xcode
 3. Enjoy